The best secrets are hidden in the most unlikely places and HBO Max is no different.

 Now, if you like when fiction makes history, you can’t miss these war and power series:

-THE PACIFIC: Based on reports from WWII sailors, this ten-part miniseries follows the routine of the US Marines during battles against the Japanese in WWII.
+- THE PACIFIC: Based on reports from WWII sailors, this ten-part miniseries follows the routine of the US Marines during their battles against the Japanese in WWII.

-BAND OF BROTHERS: Within its ten chapters we can see the trajectory of Easy Company members during the Second World War.
+- BAND OF BROTHERS: Within its ten chapters we can see the trajectory of Easy Company members during World War II.
 From its formation to its liberation from Nazi Germany, including its parachuting into Normandy on June 6, 1944.

 Similar titles: BOARDWALK EMPIRE and GENERATION KILL.